andami/shadowsocks-websocket/README.md

 On client, open terminal, cd into shadowsocks-websocket, run `node local.js`.

-Change proxy settings of your browser into
+Change proxy settings of your browser or any application into

     SOCKS5 127.0.0.1:local_port